Skip to main content Skip to secondary navigation

 Main content start

-The High Impact Technology (HIT) Fund aims to accelerate the delivery of Stanford-based innovations to the world.
+The High Impact Technology (HIT) Fund aims to accelerate the commercialization of Stanford-based innovations.

 We provide seed funding along with strategic and advisory support to faculty, students, postdocs, and staff to help transform innovative, advantaged, and scalable Stanford technologies into new products, services, or companies.